teambit/bit/README.md

 bit export
 ```

 Head over to your bit.cloud account to see your components build progress.
-Once the build process is completed, the components will be available in their remote scopes. 🎉🎉🎉
+Once the build process is completed, the components will be available for use in their remote scopes. 🎉🎉🎉

 ## Contributors
 Bit is entirely built with Bit and you can find all its components on [Bit Cloud](https://bit.cloud/teambit/~scopes).